-If your Earthmobile program includes a subsidized follow-up field trip to the Museum, an NHM staff person will be in touch with your school contact to schedule the dates & times of the visit.
+If your Mobile Museum program includes a subsidized follow-up field trip to the Museum, an NHMLA staff person will be in touch with your schools Program Contact to schedule the dates and times of the visit.
 The Museum will make arrangements with a bus company approved by LAUSD Transportation Safety Center.

-The School Visits Museum Policy for chaperones is 1 adult per 10 students.
+The School Visits Museum Policy for chaperones is one adult per five students.
 As per LAUSD Transportation there is a maximum of 65 passengers per bus.
-The Museum can make arrangements for personal vehicles, if there are additional parents that would like to chaperone but do not fit on the bus.
-Please have your school contact contact us by phone or email with parking requests.

 The Mobile Museums are large full sized 65 ft. x 15 ft. semi-tractor trailers.

-The Mobile Museum will arrive early Monday morning and pull off in the afternoon after the last class Friday (pending class schedule).
-Please note, the Seamobile will be pulled off during the weekend and will arrive again the following Monday morning.
+The Mobile Museum will arrive early on the first day of our residency and pull off in the afternoon after the last class on the last day of our residency.
+Residencies are typically Monday through Friday, pending class schedule.
+Please note, if the Mobile Museum: An Ocean Experience is scheduled for a two-week-long residency, then the Mobile Museum will be pulled off during the weekend and will arrive again the following Monday morning.

-The Mobile Museum must be positioned at a site that ensures easy access and maneuverability for the driver, as well as limited disturbance to students.
+The Mobile Museums must be positioned at a site that ensure easy access and maneuverability for the driver, as well as limited disturbance to students.
 We make every effort to park the trailer in your preferred spot.

-No, each Mobile Museum has a Biodiesel (soy blend) generator that is housed on board.
+No, each Mobile Museum has a generator that is housed on board.

-Yes, both the Earthmobile and Seamobile are equipped with wheelchair ramps or lifts.
+Yes, both the Mobile Museum: An Archaeology Experience and the Mobile Museum: An Ocean Experience are equipped with wheelchair ramps or lifts.

-As a teacher you can prepare for the visit by: attending the required Earthmobile orientation, completing Pre-Visit Activities with your students, dividing your class in half, create 5 teams for each half (3 students each), and prepare nametags and pencils for students.
-On the day of your scheduled visit wait in your classroom for NHM educators to arrive to do a short introduction to the program.
+As a teacher you can prepare for the visit by: attending the required Mobile Museum: An Archaeology Experience orientation, completing Pre-Visit Activities with your students, dividing your class in half, create five teams for each half (three students each), and prepare nametags and pencils for students.
+On the day of your scheduled visit wait in your classroom for NHMLA educators to arrive to do a short introduction to the program.

-The Earthmobile is designed for 3rd, 4th, and 5th grade students.
+The Mobile Museum: An Archaeology Experience is designed for 3rd, 4th, and 5th grade students.
 Special needs students can be mainstreamed or the program can be modified for your students' specific needs.

-During the week-long visit at your school, the Earthmobile can be made available for a total of up to ten classes serving 3rd, 4th, and 5th grades.
+During the week-long visit at your school, the Mobile Museum: An Archaeology Experience can be made available for a total of up to ten classes serving 3rd, 4th, and 5th grades.

-There can be up to 18 students on the Earthmobile at a time.
+There can be up to 18 students on the Mobile Museum: An Archaeology Experience at a time.

-The Earthmobile will remain at your school site for a maximum of one week, Monday-Friday.
+The Mobile Museum: An Archaeology Experience will remain at your school site for a maximum of one week, Monday through Friday.

-The Earthmobile Program takes place on the Earthmobile (field lab) and in a classroom (museum lab).
+The Archaeology Experience Program takes place on the Mobile Museum (field lab) and in a classroom (museum lab).
 We request that the school provides an unused classroom space for a week.
-This room should be set up with 6 tables and 20 chairs.
+This room should be set up with six tables and 20 chairs.
 It is helpful if there is a white board or chalkboard as well.
-All printed materials will be provided by the Earthmobile.
+All printed materials will be provided by the Museum.

 Two Museum educators will meet the teacher in his/her classroom at the scheduled time of the program.
-Following a brief introduction, one half of the class will go to the Earthmobile with one of the museum instructors while the other half will go to the 'museum lab' with the other museum instructor.
+Following a brief introduction, one half of the class will go to the Mobile Museum with one of the museum instructors while the other half will go to the "museum lab" with the other museum instructor.
 The two groups will switch places after about 50 minutes.
 Overall, each class will spend two hours with the program.

-As a teacher you can prepare for the visit by: attending the required Seamobile training at your school, completing Pre-Visit Activities with your students, dividing your class into groups of 20, create 5 teams per group (4 students each), and prepare nametags and pencils for students.
-Please have students meet the Museum educators at the Seamobile at their scheduled time.
+As a teacher you can prepare for the visit by: attending the required Mobile Museum: An Ocean Experience training at your school; completing Pre-Visit Activities with your students; dividing your class into groups of 20; creating five teams per group (four students each); and prepare nametags and pencils for students.
+Please have students meet the Museum educators at the Mobile Museum and the designated Museum lab classroom.

-The Seamobile is designed for 6th, 7th, and 8th grade students.
+The Mobile Museum: An Ocean Experience is designed for 6th, 7th, and 8th grade students.
 Special needs students can be mainstreamed or the program can be modified for your students' specific needs.